apache/streampark-website/community/security.md

 The Apache Security Team and the StreamPark community will get back to you after assessing and analyzing the findings.

 Please note that the security issue should be reported on the security email first, before disclosing it on any public domain.
+For more information see https://apache.org/security